Student Rights and Responsibilities

 - Each student has the responsibility to behave in a manner which does not distract, disrupt, offend or endanger self/others or cause damage to school property or equipment.

 The teachers at Ballenas believe that every student is able to be a successful learner.
 In order to bring about this success, each teacher develops an appropriate learning climate according to his or her subject, discipline and teaching practices.
-The teachers’ expectations, regulations and evaluation procedures will normally be communicated to the students in the first few days of classes through course outlines and expectations documents.

 Students must also abide by all District Policies, including: